-Involvement of the joints at the ends of the fingers and toes occurs in only 5% to 10% of people with psoriatic arthritis, most commonly men.
+- Involvement of the joints at the ends of the fingers and toes occurs in only 5%-10% of people with psoriatic arthritis, most commonly men.
 (Involvement of the joints at the ends of the fingers and in the big toe can occur in osteoarthritis, but osteoarthritis is much less inflammatory than psoriatic arthritis.)
 The nail may be involved.
-The skin around the edges of your nail may be inflamed (called
+The skin around the edges of your nail may be inflamed (called paronychia).

 Arthritis mutilans (a long-term form of destructive psoriatic arthritis in which the joints are severely damaged and deformities can be seen, especially in the hands and feet):

-This may occur in as many as 16% of people with psoriatic arthritis and can be severe.
+- This may occur in people with psoriatic arthritis and can be severe.

 Spondylitis (inflammation of the vertebrae in the spine) with or without sacroiliitis (inflammation of the sacroiliac joint in the pelvis) and inflammation of the hip:

-This occurs in about 5% of people with psoriatic arthritis, usually men.
+- This occurs in a low percentage of people with psoriatic arthritis, usually men.

 Juvenile psoriatic arthritis (psoriatic arthritis that affects children):

-Juvenile psoriatic arthritis accounts for 8% to 20% of cases of arthritis in children.
+- Juvenile psoriatic arthritis accounts some cases of arthritis in children.

-The tendons are inflamed in 30% of affected children.
-Nails are involved in 71% of affected children, and little pits can often be seen on the nails.
+- The tendons are inflamed in a significant percentage of affected children.
+Nails are involved in a majority of affected children, and little pits can often be seen on the nails.

-Bone growth problems and shortening due to inflammation may occur in 47% of affected children.
+- Bone-growth problems and shortening due to inflammation may occur in almost half of affected children.

-Sacroiliitis (inflammation of the sacroiliac joint in the pelvis) or arthritis of the hip occurs in 28% of affected children.
+- Sacroiliitis (inflammation of the sacroiliac joint in the pelvis) or arthritis of the hip occurs in some affected children.

-Onset of psoriasis and arthritis at the same time occurs more often in children than adults.
-Arthritis occurs before psoriasis in 52% of affected children.
+- Onset of psoriasis and arthritis at the same time occurs more often in children than adults.
+Arthritis occurs before psoriasis in half of affected children.